l0ve2cr3ate/fullstack-open-2020/part6/README.md

-### Solutions for part6 unicafe-redux
+### Solutions for part6 unicafe-redux and redux-anecdotes

+The exercises for part6 are divided into subparts unicafe-redux and redux-anecdotes.
+You can find the solutions for the subparts in their respective directories.

-In order to start the frontend run the command: `npm start`
+In order to start unicafe-redux frontend: `cd unicafe-redux` `npm start` In order to start redux-anecdotes frontend run the command: `cd redux-anecdotes` `npm start` To start redux-anecdotes json-webserver: `cd redux-anecdotes` `npm run server`

 ### Exercises part6 unicafe-redux